 This is the only evacuation mode available if you are working with a three-host cluster or a vSAN cluster configured with three fault domains.

 Evacuate all data to other hosts

 This evacuation mode results in the largest amount of data transfer and consumes the most time and resources.
-All of the components on the local storage of the selected host will be migrated elsewhere in the cluster so that when the host enters maintenance mode, all virtual machines will have access to their storage components and will still be compliant to their assigned storage policies.Note:
+All the components on the local storage of the selected host are migrated elsewhere in the cluster.
+When the host enters maintenance mode, all virtual machines have access to their storage components and are still compliant with their assigned storage policies.Note:

-If a virtual machine object that has data on the host is not accessible and is not fully evacuated, the host will be unable to enter the maintenance mode.
+If a virtual machine object that has data on the host is not accessible and is not fully evacuated, the host cannot enter the maintenance mode.

 No data evacuation